Hephzibah2/LITA-class-activities-/README.md

 1. What are the total revenue per region?
 2. What are the sales per year?

+  This is the picture of data before analysing it

 ### DATA SUMMARY
  I used Microsoft Excel to give summary of my data.
 I made use of pivot table tool to make data imderstandable to my audience.